ErrorAbhi/Telecom-Churn-Dataset-RFC-/README.md

 # Telecom Churn Dataset

 ## Overview
-The Telecom Churn Dataset contains information about a telecom company's customers and their behavior, which can be used to predict whether a customer will churn (leave the company) or not.
+The Telecom Churn Dataset contains information about a telecom company's customers and their behaviour, which can be used to predict whether a customer will churn (leave the company) or not.
 This dataset is valuable for building predictive models to identify at-risk customers and devise retention strategies.

 ## Dataset Description
 The dataset includes various customer attributes such as demographics, account information, and usage patterns.
-Each row represents a customer, and each column represents a customer attribute or a behavioral metric.
+Each row represents a customer, and each column represents a customer attribute or a behavioural metric.

 ### Columns
 - **customerID**: Unique identifier for each customer.